 the entry disc and the plug board, until it arrives at the lamp panel where it will lit one of the 26 lamps.

 The advantage of the use of a reflector is that it is a reciprocal operation.
 In other words: the whole process is reversible.
 To decode an Enigma message, one would use exactly the same The main disadvantage of this method however, is that a letter can from the entry path.
 This appeared to be one of the

-The design of the Fialka is similar to this, but has a number of powerful additions.
+The design of the Fialka is similar to this, but has a number of powerful improvements.
 First of all the plug board has been replaced by a card reader (German: Kommutator) which greatly simplifies the setup procedure.
 Next, the Fialka uses 10 coding